b1naryth1ef/GoPlayNao/README.txt

 Player: represents a user in the system.
 One per steamid.

+/info
+    Returns generic information about the API, including the version and a global status state.
+This will also return the users id if the request has a valid session.

+/stats
+    Returns global stats about the platform

+/bans
+    /list
+        Returns a listing of paginated steamid's that have bans within the system.

+    /get
+        Returns in-depth information about a ban in the system based on id's returned from /bans/list

+    /ping
+        A backend utility which logs a login attempt by a banned user to a server

+/servers
+    /register
+        Methods for servers to login.

 /api/info returns information about the api, incl. version and status and username /api/stats gets global stats information